St. Joseph Goats: Management

 On July 17, 2023, the ownership team was announced consisting of former Kansas City Chiefs running back Christian Okoye, Gates BBQ COO George Gates, and sports-radio personality Steven St. John.

 On May 5, 2024, Dorsey Golston III was announced as the inaugural head coach.
 After playing at the University of Wyoming, Dorsey has served as a high school defensive backs coach as well as an assistant coach and coordinator for arena football teams.

+St. Joseph area native Steven Craig purchased the team from previous owners when the team made the move to St. Joseph.
+After Craig purchased the team, St. Joseph native Kendall Randolph and current Managing Partner Ted Sweeney also purchased portions of the team.
 On May 29, 2025, the Goats announced the addition of Garage Beer, which is co-owned by Travis Kelce and Jason Kelce, to the team's ownership group.